Continue the saga with the sons of Tara and Chloe...

 Who are they?
 The family who takes me in after they catch me making a rare mistake.
 They offer me a deal that allows me to make amends while staying with them and working.
-I’ve never had a permanent home and should most likely be in jail.
-I’d long since runaway from the foster care system after my last “home” had an older kid using my back for a cigarette tray.
+I’ve never had a permanent home and I’d long since run away from the foster care system after my last “home” had someone using my back for a cigarette tray.
 My means of supporting myself?
 Whatever necessary.
 That includes anything and everything I needed to do to survive.
-That’s all my life has been about to date anyway: survival.
+That’s all my life has been about anyway: survival.
 And you know what?
 I’ve done just that.
 Survived.
 And thrived while doing so.

-I fell in love with Ireena Monroe and then she fell in love with my identical twin brother.
-It ripped us apart and we haven’t spoken in years.
+I fell in love with Ireena Monroe, and then she fell in love with my identical twin brother.
+It ripped us apart, and we haven’t spoken since.

-Until my brother calls me with devastating news about Ireena and Claudia tries to make me see I have to go help my brother.
+Until my brother calls me with devastating news about Ireena and Claudia tries to make me see I have to go help him.
 But how can I forgive him?
 And what can I do as Claudia is the only one who can help me get through this?

 But by then… what if I’ve already ruined everything?

 My wife is dead and no one mourns her but her best friend, Kaeja Ingalles and I.

 Ignoring all that was decent when we fell in love, that stigma followed us until she died.
 I hear words of empathy for my loss and our daughter being motherless at such a young age, but there is very little sympathy for the woman I lost and for whom I grieve.

 Kaeja and I have no one to turn to but each other for consolation since we are the only two who suffer the gravity of her untimely death.
 This powerful connection soon becomes the only thing that helps me survive.